livepeer/verification-classifier/README.md

 ### 2. Pre-verification
 Metadata attributes, such as width, height and framerate, are read from video file headers and compared among source video, renditions and assumed values passed in the API call.
 Handled by [Verifier](verifier/verifier.py) class.
 ### 3. Frame matching
-The frame matching algorithm goal is to choose closest (by presentation time stamp) frames from source and rendition videos.
+The frame matching algorithm goal is to choose closest by presentation time stamp frame pairs from source and rendition videos.
 Once PTS is extracted, the task is trivial, if source and rendition FPS are same.
 If frame rates doesn't match, the algorithm works as follows:
-1. An excessive number of frames is picked from source video
+1. An excessive number of frames is uniformly sampled from source video.
+The number is determined as MAX(N_SAMPLES, N_SAMPLES * MAX{SOURCE_FPS/RENDITION_FPS}).
+This allows to increase probability of finding best matching timestamps in case rendition FPS is lower than source fps.
 2. Presentation timestamps of rendition video frames are iterated to find closest matching frame for each master frame.
+If the timestamp difference for a given pair exceeds 1/(2*SOURCE_FPS), the pair is discarded.
-3. Preset number of best matching frame pairs is picked for further processing.
+3. Resulting set of frame pairs returned for metrics computation.

 Implemented in [VideoAssetProcessor](scripts/asset_processor/video_asset_processor.py) class.
 ### 4. Metrics computation